PyMVPA/PyMVPA/doc/source/tutorial.rst

 Cross-validation
 ================

-What we have just done manually, was splitting the dataset into all possible combinations of training and test datasets, given a specific sample attribute -- in this case the information whether a *pattern of activation* or :term:`sample` came from *even* or *odd* runs.
-We ran a classification analysis on each split combination to estimate the performance of the classifier model.
-In general, this approach is called :term:`cross-validation`, and involves splitting the dataset in multiple pairs of subsets, choosing sample groups by some criterion, and estimating the classifier performance by training it on the first dataset in the split and testing against the second dataset.
+What we have just done manually, was splitting the dataset into combinations of training and test datasets, given a specific sample attribute -- in this case the information whether a *pattern of activation* or :term:`sample` came from *even* or *odd* runs.
+We ran the classification analysis on each split to estimate the performance of the classifier model.
+In general, this approach is called :term:`cross-validation`, and involves splitting the dataset in multiple pairs of subsets, choosing sample groups by some criterion, and estimating the classifier performance by training it on the first dataset in a split and testing against the second dataset from the same split.

 PyMVPA provides a class to allow complete cross-validation procedures to run automatically, without the need for manual splitting of a dataset.
 Using the